Highlyhotgames/fast_txtgen_7B/README.md

 After model completes loading, if last line says

-"To create a public link, set `share=True` in `launch()`.", then you can open your browser and enter this URL:
+"To create a public link, set `share=True` in `launch()`.",

+open your browser and enter this URL:

 —> http://127.0.0.1:7860